chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 .. image:: images/pressure.png
 	:align: center

-We can also see the viscosity profile throughout the domain, that is a function of the shear rate magnitude profile.
-Close to the particle, the shear rate is high which decreases the viscosity.
+We can also see the kinematic viscosity profile throughout the domain, that is a function of the shear rate magnitude profile.
+Close to the particle, the shear rate is high which decreases the kinematic viscosity.

 .. image:: images/viscosity.png
 	:align: center